Top Most Popular Countries and Cities for Vegans in 2020

 And with less than half the population being native to the region, the immigrant mindset of looking for something new has to be a big reason veganism has become so popular.

-Austrian cuisine is packed full of meat and dairy – check out the list of 16 most popular Austrian foods on Wikipedia where the only veggies are horseradish, onions, and sauerkraut.
+Austrian food is packed full of meat and dairy – check out the list of 16 most popular Austrian foods on Wikipedia where the only veggies are horseradish, onions, and sauerkraut.

 So it’s a comforting surprise to see Austria at its all-time high for veganism and ranked 4th in worldwide vegan-embracing countries.
 According to Veganonboard, 1.2% of the population live a vegan life and you can now even find a vegan schnitzel and strudel.